jodebelle/RT2-all-assignments/README.md

 ### Laser Callback Function
 - Callback function for the LaserScan topic.
 - Updates the value of the closest obstacle distance.

+# Assignment 3: Statistic analysis
+A statistic analysis was made about the efficiency of our python simulator assignment done in Research Track 1.